caiostringari/picoastal/README.md

 git clone https://github.com/caiostringari/PiCoastal.git picoastal
 ```

 ## 4.1.
-Displaying the Camera Stream.
+Displaying the Camera Stream

 This is useful to point the camera in the right direction, to set the focus, and
 aperture.